Skip to main

 Contact:

-KY-AVERT is a surveillance system with the goal of increasing the timeliness and availability of morbidity data for all firearm injuries regardless of intent, violence-related injuries (including firearm, sexual, interpersonal, youth, intimate partner, intentional self-directed, child abuse, etc.), and mental health-related conditions.
+KY AVERT is a surveillance system with the goal of increasing the timeliness and availability of morbidity data for all firearm injuries regardless of intent, violence-related injuries (including firearm, sexual, interpersonal, youth, intimate partner, intentional self-directed, child abuse, etc.), and mental health-related conditions.
+The KY AVERT team utilizes several databases that lend insight to injury patterns in Kentucky including the data sets of emergency department visits, inpatient hospitalizations, death certificates, and emergency medical services.